 Boeing researcher Thomas Caudell coined the term “augmented reality” in 1990, to describe how the head-mounted displays that electricians used when assembling complicated wiring harnesses worked.
 One of the first commercial applications of AR technology was the yellow “first down” line that began appearing in televised football games sometime in 1998.
 Today, Microsoft Hololens, Google glass (Now, Glass at work) and rear view displays in car windshields are perhaps the most well-known consumer AR products, with mobile phones being the most widely used AR viewing platform, thanks to AR enabled apps like Snapchat an Pokemon GO.

-Consumer AR products have come along way from their the “first down” line in televised football games.
-While social and gaming stand as elephants in the room, AR technology is being widely adopted in various other industries including healthcare, education, public safety, manufacturing, tourism and marketing.
+Consumer AR products have come along way from their origins.
+While social and gaming are the obvious applications, AR technology is being widely adopted in various other industries including healthcare, education, public safety, manufacturing, tourism and marketing.

 Developing AR apps and content have traditionally been restricted to programmers, written in special 3D programs that allow the developer to tie animation or contextual digital information in the computer program to an augmented reality “marker” in the real world.
 When a device’s AR app or browser plug-in receives digital information from a known marker (usually through the devices camera), it begins to execute the marker’s code and layer the correct image or images.

-While users may be blown away by first impressions of the latest AR, it is still in it’s infancy, with most AR experiences remaining fairly basic in concept and feel.
-With increased public interest, development of advanced AR enabled hardware, improved software and access to AR SDK’s increasing, the AR landscape is set to rapidly improve.
+While users may be blown away by first impressions of the latest AR, it’s still in it’s infancy.
+With increased consumer interest, development of AR enabled hardware, improved software and access to AR SDK’s increasing, the AR landscape is set to rapidly improve.
 See top 20 AR apps Digitaltrends.

 Real-time location systems (RTLS)